vincha77/myAIE4/Week 4/Day 1/README.md

 The completed notebook!

+#### 🏗️ BONUS ACTIVITY (FULL MARKS IF COMPLETED IN LIEU OF ABOVE NOTEBOOK):

+Reproduce the RAGAS Evolution Steps - but utilize a LangGraph Agent Graph.

+Your final state (output) should contain (at least, not limited to):

+1. `List(dict)`: Evolved Questions, their IDs, and their Evolution Type.
+2. `List(dict)`: Question IDs, and Answer to the referenced Evolved Question.
+3. `List(dict)`: Question IDs, and the relevant Context(s) to the Evolved Question.

+The Graph should handle:

+1. Simple Evolution.
+2. Multi-Context Evolution.
+3. Reasoning Evolution.

+It should take, as input, a list of LangChain Documents.

 ### Deliverables

 - A short Loom of the notebook, and a 1min. walkthrough of the application in full